FredericDlugi/platinum-renegade-wiki/docs/pokemon_changes/general_changes.md

 # General Changes

-- The <span style="color:white; background:#EE99AC; border: 1px solid #9B6470">Fairy</span>-type has been added to the game, replacing the almost unused ???-type.
+- The fairy-type has been added to the game, replacing the almost unused ???-type.
 - All Pokémon have had their base stats updated to match Ultra Sun and Ultra Moon.
 - All Pokémon have had their types updated to match Ultra Sun and Ultra Moon.
 - All Pokémon have had their wild held item updated to match Ultra Sun and Ultra Moon (with some exceptions).